 PART B. GENERAL CONDITIONS

-This Amended Licence incorporates the entire scope of Type “B” Water Licences Nos.
+This Licence incorporates the entire scope of Type “B” Water Licences Nos.
 8BC- MRY1314 and 8BC-MRY1416, issued to the Mary River Project for construction and site preparation work; specific elements of the scope of Type “B” Licence No. 2BB-MRY1114 (currently replaced by Licence No 2BE-MRY1421), issued to the Project for the Exploration and Bulk Sample Programs; most of the scope of the Existing Type “A” Water Licence No. 2AM-MRY1325, and most of the scope of Amendment No.1 Application, which includes the Early Revenue Phase (ERP) activities and facilities.
-To the extent that any required reports, studies or plans having not yet been received and accepted or approved by the Board, the requirements associated with such documents are now brought forward under this Amended Licence.
+To the extent that any required reports, studies or plans having not yet been received and accepted or approved by the Board, the requirements associated with such documents are now brought forward under this Licence.

-In the event of a conflict amongst the Type “B” Licences, the Existing Licence and the Amended Licence referred to in Part B, Item 1, the terms and conditions of the Amended Licence will prevail unless otherwise advised by the Board in writing.
+In the event of a conflict amongst the Type “B” Licences, the Original Licence and the Amended Licence referred to in Part B, Item 1, the terms and conditions of this Licence will prevail unless otherwise advised by the Board in writing.

 The amount of Water use fees shall be determined and payment of those fees shall be made in accordance with section 12 of the Regulations.